iangreenleaf/blog_house/_posts/2020-08-11-the-chimney.md

 Ryan was very communicative and kept apologizing for the delays, which I appreciated, but it's not like I expected him to be able control the weather.
 These things happen!

-{% responsive_image path: assets/images/the-chimney/dog-in-snow.jpg alt: "Photo of Rigby the dog in deep snow", caption: "April 15th, 2018." %}
+{% single_image path: assets/images/the-chimney/dog-in-snow.jpg alt: "Photo of Rigby the dog in deep snow", caption: "April 15th, 2018." %}

 These delays would have messed up the scheduling with the other contractors, but the cold was causing delays for everything else too, so it worked out okay.
 The egress window had to wait until there wasn't feet of snow on the ground, and our fence builder couldn't start until the ground thawed, so everything ended up happening in the original order, just several weeks late.

-{% responsive_image path: assets/images/the-chimney/dog-at-window.jpg alt: "Photo of Rigby the dog watching snow outside the window with construction scaffolding in the background" %}
+{% single_image path: assets/images/the-chimney/dog-at-window.jpg alt: "Photo of Rigby the dog watching snow outside the window with construction scaffolding in the background" %}

 Once the weather cleared, the crew wrapped up the rest of the work pretty quickly.